 You could tell she was nervous, but rode home stoically, nestling in my lap.
 For the first couple of days, we let her settle in alone in our bedroom.

 Then we introduced one cat, then another ... within a week, everyone was getting along.
 Ming has become the glue in the fabric of the family.

 She has both nine lives and a sixth sense about how to make everyone happy - herself, her humans, and all her cat brothers and sisters!

-Thanks so much for your story about Ming (a very suitable name for a Siamese cat).
-A garden center's an unusual location to find a rescue cat in!
+Thanks so much for your story about Ming.
+A garden center's quite an unusual place to find a rescue cat!

 I'm so pleased that Ming was able to settle in well with your other cats.
 Things don't always happen so smoothly, and you were right to give her some space to herself to begin with, and let her settle in gradually.

 She's clearly a remarkable cat, and I hope she has a long and happy life with you all!